thomelane/whisper-ui/README.md

 bash ./build.sh medium.en
 ```

-A larger model typically gives better transcription accuracy, but it will take more storage/momory and take longer to transcribe.
+A larger model typically gives better transcription accuracy, but it will take more storage/memory and take longer to transcribe.
 Option are `tiny.en`, `small.en`, `medium.en`, `large.en`: and default was set to `small.en`.

 #### Give a text prompt

-When transcribing audio, it's sometimes benificial to give the model more context about the audio it's listening to.
+When transcribing audio, it's sometimes beneficial to give the model more context about the audio it's listening to.
 With `data/example.mp4` as an example, you can give the model a text prompt like so:

 ```bash
 bash ./transcribe.sh ./data/example.mp4 --text-prompt "A YouTube video about OpenAI's new model: "